Fenderson History, Family Crest & Coats of Arms

 Early Origins of the Fenderson family

-The surname Fenderson was first found in Huntingdon where Robert le Fendur was listed in the Feet of Fines for 1267.
+The surname Fenderson was first found in Huntingdonshire where Robert le Fendur was listed in the Feet of Fines for 1267.
 A few years later, Thomas le Fendour was listed in the Subsidy Rolls for Yorkshire in 1301.

 Another source notes that "Richard de Vendure witnesses Hugh de Coluncis' grant to Motesfont Priory, Hampshire; Oliver de Vendoure and 'Willielmus frater ejus' that of Simon de Crevecoeur to Bullington Priory, Lincolnshire.
 Gunilda de Wendoure paid a fine in Buckinghamshire in 1202.